-Preparatory work for the Bachelor of Arts program requires the completion of two semesters of World History and two semesters of Western Civilization, American History, or Comparative History of the Americas.
+Preparatory work for the Bachelor of Arts program requires the completion of two semesters of World History and two semesters of Western Civilization or American History.

 At the upper-division level, students will take courses in the following fields: Thematic, Comparative and Interdisciplinary History; The Ancient through Early Modern World; and The Modern World.

 - Special course selections include: "Issues in History," which examines selected problems and current issues in history and may be repeated with a change of content; Special study courses give students the opportunity to approach history in unique and innovative ways, including such topics as biography, war, sexuality, science, technology, urbanization, minority issues, immigration, religion, and capitalism.